Chainsaw Man – The Movie: Reze Arc: Release

 Distributed in Japan by Toho, the film was theatrically released in the country on September 19, 2025, and screened in 75 countries in standard, RealD 3D and IMAX formats, with screenings in the MX4D, 4DX, and Dolby Cinema formats exclusively releasing in selected cinemas on October 4, 2025.
-Originally set to be distributed internationally through Sony's Columbia Pictures, the film's international distribution rights were transferred to Crunchyroll, which released the film through Sony Pictures Releasing in theaters in more than 80 countries from September 24, 2025, and released the film in the United States and other non-Asian markets from October 24, 2025 moving up 5 days from its original release date of October 29, 2025.
+Originally set to be distributed internationally by Sony Pictures Releasing via Columbia Pictures, the film's international distribution rights were transferred to Crunchyroll, with Sony Pictures Releasing retaining its international distribution rights for the film and releasing it in theaters in more than 80 countries from September 24, 2025, and released the film in the United States and other non-Asian markets from October 24, 2025, moving up 5 days from its original release date of October 29, 2025.
 The film was confirmed to release in IMAX, 4DX, Dolby Cinema and RealD 3D premium formats worldwide, with the latter being released outside of Japan and Asia.
+Both the subbed and dubbed versions of the film were released on digital platforms by Sony Pictures Home Entertainment on December 9, 2025.

 Reception

 Box office

 The film sold over 272,000 tickets for over ¥420 million (US$2.8 million) in its opening day in Japan.
 It sold 807,000 tickets for ¥1.251 billion (US$8.46 million) in its opening weekend, debuting at first place in the Japanese box office, which was previously topped for nine weeks straight by Demon Slayer: Kimetsu no Yaiba – The Movie: Infinity Castle.

 In South Korea, the film topped the box office for a second consecutive weekend, earning approximately US$1.8 million.
 The film topped the U.S. opening weekend in 3,003 North American theaters, earning US$18 million at the box office.
-According to Polygon, the film’s U.S. opening weekend brought in approximately US$17.2 million and helped push its global box-office over the US$100 million mark.
-As of November 16, 2025, the film has grossed $168.3 million worldwide.
+According to Polygon, the film's U.S. opening weekend brought in approximately US$9.7 million and helped push its global box-office over the US$100 million mark.
+According to The Numbers, the film grossed $43.4 million in the United States and Canada, $147.9 million in other territories, and $191.4 million worldwide.
+In Japan, the film reached ¥10.81 billion by March 29, 2026, according to Kogyo Tsushinsha.
+Sony reported that, in territories handled by Sony Pictures and Crunchyroll, the film had grossed $43 million in North America and $75 million internationally, for a total of $118 million as of March 31, 2026.